TalkBank/batchalign2/README.md

 Welcome! **Batchalign2** is a Python suite of language sample analysis (LSA) software from the TalkBank project.
 It is used to interact with conversation audio files and their transcripts, and provides a whole host of analyses within this space.

+The TalkBank Project, of which Batchalign is a part, is supported by NIH grant HD082736.

 ----

 ## Quick Start